TCMAI-BJTU/LingdanLLM/README.md

 2. Tasly Pharmaceutical Group Co., Ltd., Tianjin
 3. Department of Gastroenterology, Guang’anmen Hospital, China Academy of Chinese Medical Sciences

-The mentor of this work is Professor [Zhou Xuezhong](https://www.researchgate.net/profile/Xuezhong-Zhou).
+The mentor of this work is Professor [Xuezhong Zhou](https://www.researchgate.net/profile/Xuezhong-Zhou).

 If you would like to cite this work, please use the following format: